Medical Imaging, Mammography, Enhanced Skills Certificate

-The Mammography program is designed to prepare the registered radiologic technologist to enter the advanced field of Mammography.
-The objective of the program is to provide the registered radiologic technologist with the 40 hours of training required by the Mammography Quality Standards Act, the knowledge, skills, and clinical requirements needed to obtain approval to sit and successfully pass the Mammography post primary examination offered by ARRT; in addition, preparation for entry-level employment in Mammography.
+The Mammography program is designed to prepare the registered Radiologic Technologist to enter the advanced field of Mammography.
+The objectives of the program are to provide the registered Radiologic Technologist with the 40 hours of training required by the Mammography Quality Standards Act, the knowledge, skills, and clinical requirements needed to obtain approval to sit and successfully pass the Mammography post primary examination offered by ARRT, and preparation for entry-level employment in Mammography.

-A Mammographer uses specialized x-ray equipment to obtain diagnostic breast images and breast tissue biopsies.
+A Mammographer uses specialized X-ray equipment to obtain diagnostic breast images and breast tissue biopsies.
 This specialized technologist is pivotal in the diagnosis of breast tissue abnormalities in both men and women.
 Students will learn to position patients and manipulate equipment to provide quality images.
-Furthermore, students will develop an understanding of anatomy, pathology, equipment & technical factors, Quality control/Quality assurance, implant imaging, communication skills, specialty equipment and complete 8 hours of Digital Mammography training.
+Furthermore, students will develop an understanding of anatomy, pathology, equipment, and technical factors, Quality Control/Quality Assurance, implant imaging, communication skills, and specialty equipment, as well as complete eight hours of Digital Mammography training.

-The Mammography courses are offered each Spring and Fall semesters.
+The Mammography courses are offered each spring and fall semester.
 The entire program length is 16 weeks.
 Lecture and laboratory are offered the first eight weeks in a hybrid format with Tuesday evening classes.
-Clinical rotations are offered the second eight weeks as day time rotations, averaging 22 hours a week.
+Day shift clinical rotations are offered the second eight weeks averaging 22 hours a week.

 Minimum Program Admission Criteria

-Applicants must be American Registry of Radiologic Technologists (ARRT) registered in radiography and hold a Texas Medical Board Medical Radiologic Technologist License.
-The applicant must complete and submit an application to the program coordinator or medical imaging department.
+Applicants must be American Registry of Radiologic Technologists (ARRT) registered in Radiography and hold a Texas Medical Board Medical Radiologic Technologist License.
+The applicant must complete and submit an application to the Program Coordinator or Medical Imaging department.
 Provisional acceptance into the Mammography program is determined after review of the application and completion of requirements.
-After provisional acceptance the applicant must also submit required health records, proof of health insurance, CPR certification (American Heart Association - Health Care Provider), criminal background check and drug screen as stated for all medical imaging students – see paragraph below.
-Full acceptance into the Mammography program is determined after successful completion of physcial, background, drug screen and submission of all required records (immunization, health insurance, CPR, certifications, and license).
-Prospective participants should call the medical imaging department at 281-476-1871 for additional information.
+After provisional acceptance, the applicant must also submit required health records, proof of health insurance, CPR certification (American Heart Association-Health Care Provider), criminal background check and drug screen as stated for all Medical Imaging students.
+Students may reference the paragraph below for full explanations.
+Full acceptance into the Mammography program is determined after successful completion of physical, background, and drug screen, and submission of all required records (immunization, health insurance, CPR, certifications, and license).
+Prospective participants should call the Medical Imaging department at 281-476-1871 for additional information.

 The physical exam must be consistent with the requirements of the teaching hospitals and agencies the student is assigned during clinical assignments and the performance standards required to function as a student imaging technologist.
-The exam will also include documentation of any communicable diseases along with immunity to Rubella, Measles, Mumps, and Varicella.
-Completion of the Hepatitis B series along with updated Tetanus, an annual TB screening and flu vaccine is required.
-In addition to meeting all other requirements, students entering a medical imaging program will be required to submit a criminal background check and drug screening completed by designated companies, show proof of health insurance, and CPR (American Heart Associate- Health Care Provider) certification.
-A criminal background check and drug screening are required for all health science students attending imaging courses, and are required prior to admission to the imaging programs.
+The exam will also include documentation of any communicable diseases along with immunity to Rubella, Measles, Mumps, Varicella, and Hepatitis B. Completion of an updated Tetanus, an annual TB screening and a current seasonal flu vaccine is required.
+In addition to meeting all other requirements, students entering a Medical Imaging program will be required to submit a criminal background check and drug and alcohol screening completed by designated companies, show proof of health insurance, and CPR (American Heart Associate-Health Care Provider) certification.

 Plan of Study

-Please see Medical Radiography, Associate of Applied Science page for more information.
+Students may see the Medical Radiography, Associate of Applied Science page for more information.